Jinqiao Subdistrict, Tianjin

 Jinqiao Subdistrict (Jīnqiáo Jiēdào (金桥街道, 金橋街道)), formerly Meliuqiao Hui Ethnic Township, is a subdistrict located in the southern side of Dongli District, Tianjin, China.
 It borders Huaming Subdistrict in the north, Junliangcheng Subdistrict in the east, Shuangqiaohe and Xianshuigu Towns in the south, Xinzhuang Town in the southeast, as well as Tianjin Aviation Logistics District and Xinli Subdistrict in the west.
 In 2010, the subdistrict has 14,252 people residing under its administration.

 The name Jinqiao (金桥) literally means "Golden Bridge".

 History

 Administrative divisions

-As of the year 2022, Jinqiao Subdistrict was comprised of 8 residential communities and 3 villages.
+As of the year 2022, Jinqiao Subdistrict comprised eight residential communities and three villages.
 They are listed below: